Misfits-Rebels-Outcasts/Nodef/NodePipeline.md

     7. Merge 2,6          >
     8. Viewer             >

 The lines joining the nodes could be further represented by listing the input nodes used, like using a spreadsheet formula (e.g., =SUM(A1,A2)).

-Input referencing previous nodes below:
+In the above, the 'Premult' node actually uses node 1 (Read media) as the input while the 'Merge' node uses node 2 and 6.
+We can also represent this information in the pipeline.

     1. Read media       (input none)  >
     2. Premult          (input 1)     >